Minority shareholders’ derivative claim

 Gannons brought a derivative claim for minority shareholders against a sole director who breached his fiduciary duty.

-Our clients are minority shareholders of a recruitment company operating in the natural resources sector.
+Our clients were minority shareholders of a recruitment company operating in the natural resources sector.
 Its clients are UK and offshore energy providers.
 The director was an employee, but not a company shareholder.

 The director was also a shareholder in a number of offshore clients.
 He masked his ownership using the nominee shareholder structure.
 Clearly the director acted in conflict, with no power to do so under the company’s articles.

 A group of minority shareholders sought our advice.
 We brought a derivative claim on behalf of the company against the director for his clear breach of duty.
 We included various third parties into the claim as defendants since they assisted the director with his breach of duty.

 Our arguments and the director’s defence

 We proved to the court, at the permission stage, that: